Board of Directors

 Liz Frankham President & Chair (Joined 2015)

 Prior to joining the Junction Board in 2015, Liz worked on securing new partners for Junction.
 She has a long history of working with events and the creative industries both in Tasmania and in Melbourne, where she worked in communications and marketing for some of Australia’s’ leading not for profit organisations.
 She has extensive experience in project management, tourism, and the arts, and has worked with The Glover Prize, The University of Tasmania, The Quamby Estate, MONA, Wine Tasmania, TasTAFE Drysdale, and Junctions Arts Festival.
 Through her association with Andrew Pirie and his sparkling vineyard Apogee, Liz has developed an interest in the Tasmanian sparkling wine industry, she continues this interest with her involvement with the annual sparkling festival Effervescence Tasmania.
 Liz knows the value of working collaboratively and believes Tasmania has an enormous capacity to develop and innovate.
 Liz is on the board of Tourism Northern Tasmania, the Executive of Finders Island Tourism and Business Association, and Effervescence Tasmania.
 Liz has a Bachelor of Education from Utas and has recently completed her Masters of Business, specialising in regional development, and entrepreneurship.
+Liz also is a Board Membership to the TICT, Tourism Industry Council of Tasmania.

 Damon Wise Vice President (Joined 2014)